 He shall act as Chairman of the Resolutions Committee at the Utah State Council Annual Meeting.

 The State Advocate shall arrange for an annual review of the liability insurance policy by the State Council Officers.
 The review will address, but not be limited to the company issuing the policy, amount and types of coverage, premium costs, and any concerns.
 This review shall be completed prior to the Annual State Convention in order that a report be prepared and included in the annual budget for approval.

+Maintain currency on the Utah State Council By-Laws.
+Certify that Amendments have been reviewed and approved by the Supreme Board of Directors.

+Annually, verify that each council/assembly has an Employee Identification Number (EIN) current and on file with Supreme Advocate’s Office.
+Notify Grand Knights and Faithful Navigators on EIN shortfalls.
+Annually, remind all councils/assemblies to submit a Form 990-N with the Internal Revenue Service.

 Section 8 – State Warden Duties: